 The Kurdish water authority is also working with the project team on devising a water strategy that builds on the positive experiences of other countries in the region.
 In the long term this will serve to reform the water sector, which up until now has been inefficient and unstructured.

-To make people aware of the drastic shortage of water, information campaigns are being organised to provide information about water and offer tips on how to use it sparingly.
+To make people aware of the drastic shortage of water, campaigns are being organised to provide information about water and offer tips on how to use it sparingly.